borgholt/error-align/README.md

 ```

 __To reproduce results from the paper:__
-- Install with extra evaluation dependencies:
+- Install with extra evaluation dependencies - only supported with Python 3.12:
   - `pip install error-align[evaluation]`
 - Clone this repository:
   - `git clone https://github.com/borgholt/error-align.git`